Brit Manuela Shows Off Enviable Figure In Skimpy Black Bikini

 “You are out of this world,” a fourth person chimed in.

 Brit has shared a number of bold looks to her social media account, especially this past week.
-Just earlier today, she wowed her fans once again after rocking another skimpy bikini that showed off her fit body, per The Inquisitr.
+Just earlier today, she wowed her fans once again after rocking another skimpy bikini and showing off her fit body, per The Inquisitr.
 That post has received more than 36,000 likes since going live.